NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Field: Aspect Ratio

-Numeric field used to define the height to width ratio of the slab.
+Numeric field used to define the length to width ratio of the slab.

 #### Field: Perimeter Offset